Yorafa/coursenote/course_content/MAT301/Classification.md

 # Classification of finte abelian groups

-A group $G$ is called finitely generated if every element can be written down as a product of $g_i$ and their inverses.
+A group $G$ is called finitely generated if every element can be written down as a product of $g_i$s and their inverses.

 Let $G$ be a finitely generated Abelian group. $\exists t\in \Z_{\ge0},$ the invariant factors $(k_i)_{i=1,\ldots,m}\in \N$ satisfying $k_1|k_2|\ldots|k_m$ such that  $G\cong \Z^t\times \Z/k_1\Z\times \cdots\times \Z/k_m\Z$, $t, k_i$ are uniquely defined by $G$.
 We can also have form $G\cong \Z^t\times\prod_i \Z/p_i^{m_i}\Z$